-Whether I’m commuting, working out, walking the dog or road-tripping, podcasts have become a game changer for me.
+Whether I’m commuting, working out, walking the dog or travelling, podcasts have become a game changer for me.
 Predominately true crime podcasts where I get to live out my child-hood Harriet the Spy/Nancy Drew dreams and rack my brain trying to figure out, “who did it?”

 And I’m not alone, according to the 2017 Canadian Podcast Listener Study, over 10 million Canadians listened to podcasts in 1 year.
 Given the trends of the past 3 years, this number is only set to increase significantly.
 Advertisers, take note.

 Anyhoo – if you’re like me and couldn’t stop listening to season one of Serial, this list is for you.
 I’ve compiled my top 3 favourite true crime podcasts below.

 In October of 2005, Tara Grinstead, a beloved teacher and beauty queen from Ocilia, Georgia, vanishes after a night out with friends.
 Although Tara’s disappearance is the largest case file in the Georgia Bureau of Investigation’s history no arrests were made in 11 years.
 Enter the Up and Vanished podcast.
 Not only did the podcast garner significant attention for Tara’s story, it actually caused a huge break in the case which led to arrests.
 Talk about a satisfying end to a very sad story.

 Missing and Murdered: Finding Cleo